rwslinkman/kargo-promotion-check-ext-argo/README.md

 Provide the `ARGOCD_API_USERNAME` and `ARGOCD_API_PASSWORD` parameters and leave the `ARGOCD_API_TOKEN` empty.
 The KPCEA client will pick this up and retrieves a (temporary) token from ArgoCD for 1 session.

+### Verification modes
+KPCEA supportes 2 types of verifying that an external ArgoCD app is at the correct revision.
+The default `KPCEA_VERIFY_MODE` is `EXACT` mode, where the synced revision must exactly match the `KPCEA_TARGET_REVISION` value.
+Another option is the `SEARCH_COMMIT_MSG` mode, which can be activated using the `KPCEA_VERIFY_MODE` parameter.
+In this mode, KPCEA will fetch the attached commit message and verify if it contains the `KPCEA_SEARCH_COMMIT_MSG` value as substring.